Tracey Gold: Acting career

-Tracey Gold became an actress at the age of four, first appearing in a Pepsi print ad.
-She appeared in two canceled series, Shirley with Shirley Jones in 1979, and Goodnight Beantown, starring Bill Bixby in 1983.
-Gold was originally cast as the youngest daughter in the original pilot series of the sitcom Gimme A Break! starring Nell Carter, but was replaced by actress Lara Jill Miller when the show went to series.
+Gold became an actress at the age of four, first appearing in a Pepsi print ad.
+She appeared in two canceled series, Shirley with Shirley Jones in 1979, and Goodnight, Beantown, starring Bill Bixby in 1983.
+Gold was originally cast as the youngest daughter in the original pilot series of the sitcom Gimme a Break! starring Nell Carter, but was replaced by actress Lara Jill Miller when the show went to series.
 She played one of Albert Finney and Diane Keaton's four daughters in the feature film Shoot the Moon (1982).

 In 1985, Gold auditioned for the role of Carol Seaver on Growing Pains, but was not initially cast.
 The actress chosen for the pilot was Elizabeth Ward, who had starred alongside Gold in The Hand-Me-Down Kid, a 1983 ABC Afterschool Special.
 However, test audiences did not favor Ward in the role of Carol, and she was replaced by Gold.
 Growing Pains ran from 1985 until 1992.
 During this time, Gold became a famous teen star and battled anorexia.
+She reprised her role in two TV movies: The Growing Pains Movie (2000) and Growing Pains: Return of the Seavers (2004).
 In 1988, Gold also starred as Angela Strull in the teen film Dance 'til Dawn.

 On August 9, 1988, Gold and her two sisters were the only celebrities at the funeral of murdered child-actor Judith Barsi.
 Gold read A Child of Mine (from the poet Edgar A. Guest) as a eulogy.

-After the end of the series, Gold continued to work as an actress.
-Over the next decade, she starred in several television movies.
+After the end of Growing Pains, Gold continued to work as an actress.
+Over the next decade, she starred in several television movies, including For the Love of Nancy (1994), Lady Killer (1995), and Face of Evil (1996), among others.
 In 2003, Gold appeared in an episode of the TV show The Dead Zone as the character Penny Barton.
-Gold was a contestant on the program Celebrity Mole: Yucatán in 2004, and starred in the movie Safe Harbor in 2006.
+Gold was a contestant on the program Celebrity Mole: Yucatán in 2004, and starred in the television movie Safe Harbor in 2006.
 She hosted the TV Guide Channel mini-show Trapped in TV Guide.
 In addition, she hosted the TLC series The Secret Life of a Soccer Mom, which debuted on March 3, 2008.

 Gold appeared as the spokesperson in "Baby Sleeps Safe", a national television infomercial for Baby Guardian.
-On January 2, 2012, she appeared on the ABC network's reality series, Celebrity Wife Swap, trading places with singer Carnie Wilson for a week.
+On January 2, 2012, she appeared on the ABC network's reality series Celebrity Wife Swap, trading places with singer Carnie Wilson for a week.
 On July 24, 2013, Gold returned to sitcoms with an appearance on the Melissa & Joey episode, "Something Happened," as one half of a lesbian couple with a home-schooled daughter.
 Gold starred in the first episode of Heartbreakers called "Shot Through The Heart" on ID on August 13, 2014.

 She competed on and won the twenty fourth season of Worst Cooks in America, the show's seventh celebrity edition titled That's So 90s, airing in April and May 2022.